dev-eranda/mern-auth-techniques/README.md

 1. Implemented JWT authentication to secure API endpoints and manage sessions
 2. Built a scalable architecture with modular code using Node.js and Express.js
 3. Used MongoDB for efficient and flexible data storage
-4. Integrated frontend authentication in ReactJS for a smooth user experience
+4. Integrated frontend authentication in React for a smooth user experience
 <hr />

 ## Technical Details